benjaminkle/benjaminkle/README.md

 # 👋 Hi! | Xin chào! | Bonjour! | Hola!

-🎯 Aspiring IT professional pivoting from engineering and culinary management into the world of tech.
 🎓 Currently studying **Computer Programming** at Humber College, with a focus on **Cybersecurity** and **Blue Team Operations**.
 🛠️ Home lab enthusiast – learning hands-on with tools like **Kali Linux**, **Wireshark**, **Docker**, and **Splunk**.
 📚 Certified in **IBM IT Support** and **Google Cybersecurity** foundations.